-It is no surprise that some of us are feeling the negative impact, including increased stress levels and difficulty sleeping, to name but a few.
-And this doesn’t only affect adults.
-One in four children under 6 owns a smartphone and almost half of those that do spend more than 20 hours per week on it.
+It's no surprise that some of us are feeling the negative impact, including increased stress levels and difficulty sleeping, to name but a few.
+And this doesn't only affect adults.
+Almost two thirds of children own a smartphone by age 10.

-If you are thinking about trying a family detox during the lockdown, here are some ideas we hope can help.
+If you are thinking about trying a family detox, here are some ideas we hope might help.

 How to get started?

 1. Share with your children what you're thinking to do